30 September Movement: Kidnapping and murder of generals

 At around 3:15 am on 1 October, seven detachments of troops in trucks and buses dispatched by Lieutenant Colonel Untung Syamsuri (commander of Tjakrabirawa, the presidential guard), comprising troops from the Tjakrabirawa Regiment (Presidential Guards), the Diponegoro (Central Java), and Brawijaya (East Java) Divisions, left the movement's base at Halim Perdanakusumah Air Force Base, just south of Jakarta to kidnap seven generals, all members of the Army General Staff.
 Three of the intended victims, (Minister/Commander of the Army Lieutenant General Ahmad Yani, Major General M. T. Haryono, and Brigadier General D. I. Pandjaitan) were killed at their homes, while three more (Major General Soeprapto, Major General S. Parman, and Brigadier General Sutoyo) were taken alive.

+Ahmad Yani famously slapped a Cakrabirawa soldier before he was shot.
+During the encounter, a Cakrabirawa soldier told Ahmad Yani that he was summoned by President Sukarno.
+Yani was willing to go but he wanted to take a bath first, however another soldier denied him that request.
+Ahmad Yani was furious and slapped that soldier on the face.

-Meanwhile, their main target, Coordinating Minister of Defense and Security and Armed Forces Chief of Staff, General Abdul Haris Nasution managed to escape the kidnap attempt by jumping over a wall into the Iraqi embassy garden.
+Meanwhile, their main target, Coordinating Minister for Defense and Security and Armed Forces Chief of Staff, General Abdul Haris Nasution managed to escape the kidnap attempt by jumping over a wall into the Iraqi embassy garden.
 However his personal aide, First Lieutenant Pierre Tendean, was captured after being mistaken for Nasution in the dark.
 Nasution's five-year-old daughter, Ade Irma Suryani Nasution, was shot by the assault group and died on 6 October.
-In addition a police officer guarding Nasution's neighbour Johannes Leimena, Police Chief Brigadier Karel Sadsuitubun, was shot and killed by the kidnapping group.
+In addition a police officer guarding Nasution's neighbor Johannes Leimena, Police Chief Brigadier Karel Sadsuitubun, was shot and killed by the kidnapping group.
 A final victim was Albert Naiborhu, General Pandjaitan's nephew, who was killed during the raid on the General's home.
 The generals and the bodies of their dead colleagues were taken to a place known as Lubang Buaya near Halim where those still alive were shot dead.
 The bodies of all the victims were then thrown down a disused well near the base.